heig-vd-dai-course/heig-vd-dai-course/27-semester-review-and-exam-preparation/PRESENTATION.md

   their concrete class implementation to avoid confusion
 - Try out a new structure for the calendar/planning:
   [PR #560](https://github.com/heig-vd-dai-course/heig-vd-dai-course/pull/560)
+- Make usage of a quiz application to kickoff each course session

 ### Practical works